DrixnFS/ECO_DriSal_Hydroponics-Greenhouses_CustomReciipes/README.md

 - Crafted by Fertilizer instead of Farmer
 - Crafts needs 200% calories instead of 100%, 800 per craft
 - Gains benefit of Fertilizer's Talents
+- Reduced crop yield from greenhouses by 50%

 ## Sapling Greenhouse Changes
 - Accepts Advanced Upgrades instead of Basic Upgrades